jhoelzel/jhoelzel.github.io/_posts/2023-04-15-rancher-desktop.md

 ## Container Management Made Easy

-Rancher Desktop caters to your preferred container engine, whether it's Moby/dockerd, which utilizes the Docker CLI, or containerd, which employs nerdctl—a Docker-compatible CLI provided by the containerd project.
+Rancher Desktop caters to your preferred container engine, whether it's Moby/dockerd, which utilizes the Docker CLI, or containerd, which employs nerdctl-a Docker-compatible CLI provided by the containerd project.
 Built on the solid foundation of Electron, Rancher Desktop simplifies user experience by wrapping other tools and leveraging a virtual machine on MacOS and Linux, or Windows Subsystem for Linux v2 on Windows systems.
 All you need is to download and run the application.

 Since Rancher Desktop comes equipped with k3s, a lightweight certified Kubernetes distribution.
 With just a few clicks, you can choose your desired Kubernetes version, reset Kubernetes, or even reset Kubernetes and the entire container runtime.